Zalando: United Kingdom

-In 2011 Zalando launched Zalando.co.uk, thereby offering its retail services to UK customers.
+In 2011, Zalando launched Zalando.co.uk, thereby offering its retail services to UK customers.
 Deliveries were operated by YODEL.
 In the same year, the E-commerce platform launched a TV ad in English, replicating the humorous format used in its German-language commercials.
 In it, a long-suffering husband bemoans his wife's addiction to buying shoes and warns other men about the dangers of introducing women to Zalando.

 In 2015, Zalando acquired a 20% stake in Cheltenham-based software company Anatwine, headed by a former e-commerce director of SuperGroup, for a seven-figure sum.
-Anatwine's software - which helps online fashion retailers and brands integrate their processes, systems, and stock files - will enable current and future clothing and accessory brand clients to use Anatwine's technology to sell their merchandise through Zalando.
+Anatwine's software – which helps online fashion retailers and brands integrate their processes, systems, and stock files – will enable current and future clothing and accessory brand clients to use Anatwine's technology to sell their merchandise through Zalando.
 Zalando is expected to speedily widen Anatwine's range of brands.

 Central and Eastern Europe (CEE)

-On 2 June 2021 Zalando launched its new online platform in Slovenia, Lithuania, and Slovakia.
+On 2 June 2021, Zalando launched its new online platform in Slovenia, Lithuania, and Slovakia.
 The company was said to be targeting a bigger stake in the European fashion market.

 "For us, the launch of our platform in the three countries is a major step toward being the starting point for Fashion in Europe and opening up the Zalando universe to even more customers", Lisa Miczaika, Zalando's vice president for Central Europe said.

 Zalando expanded to Croatia, Estonia, and Latvia in 2021, and to Hungary and Romania in 2022.

 Business figures

 Zalando was accumulating losses ever since it was founded until it started making a profit in 2014.
 The most important cost factors for Zalando are fulfilment and marketing costs, both taking up 50% of total revenues alone without the costs of sales included, with marketing costs as high as 25% in 2010.
-Zalando managed to become profitable for the first time in 2014 which was due to cost management and sales in their additional markets.
+Zalando managed to become profitable for the first time in 2014, which was due to cost management and sales in their additional markets.
 Almost 50% of sales revenues are generated in Germany, Austria, and Switzerland which is defined as one geographic unit under "DACH".

 In 2021, the company was said to be targeting a gross merchandise volume (GMV) of over €30bn by 2025, and in the long term wants to take more than 10% of the €450bn European fashion market.

+The key trends for Zalando are (as at the financial year ending December 31):